STRATEGIC PLAN | doc

 7. Data Security

 All users must be aware that they are responsible for following basic guidelines for data backup and security for University related work.
-The CIT department will routinely backup all central data storage resources.
+The OTS department will routinely backup all central data storage resources.
 Users must actively participate in this backup by routinely storing data files on individual account network shares.
-Users must also apply CIT strategies for backup of crucial files to the function of any University office.
+Users must also apply OTS strategies for backup of crucial files to the function of any University office.

 Users must also understand that data can persist even though deletion procedures have been applied.
 As such, University personnel will follow guidelines for the removal and deletion of data from computing storage devices and appropriate destruction of printed data.